-If you’re the kind of person who always makes far more mashed potatoes than your family can eat at one meal, you’re going to LOVE this recipe!
-Like Irish Boxty (recipe coming soon), this uses leftover mashed potatoes.
-It’s even better if you save and use the water you boiled the potatoes in, too.
+If you’re the kind of person who always makes far more mashed potatoes than your family can eat at one meal — I sure am — you’re going to LOVE this recipe!
+Leftover mashed potatoes never taste quite as good the next day, so this is a delicious way to use them.
+It’s even better if you plan ahead and save the potato cooking water.

 Since the dough is cold, letting it rise can take as long as 4 hours.
 You can speed it up by putting the dough in a warm place, though.
 I’ve got a microwave oven mounted over my stove with a light beneath it; putting the dough in the microwave with that light on helps it rise in as little as 2 hours.
 If you’ve got a gas oven, the pilot light alone keeps it warm enough to help the dough rise more quickly, too.